froudaut/jugglingTB/readme-en.txt

 jugglingTB's goal is to provide an adaptative toolbox for different juggling notations.
 It is designed to be easily extended.
 It was for my own needs only first to understand some algorithms and to write articles.
 Thus do not expect some huge optimization ...
-I do it according to my need ;-/
+I do it according to my needs ;-/

 Currently it supports the following notations :

-BTN : Body Trick Notation
+- BTN : Body Trick Notation
-Extended SOU: Side-Over-Under Notation
+- Extended SOU: Side-Over-Under Notation
-MMSTD: Mills Mess State Transition Diagram
+- MMSTD: Mills Mess State Transition Diagram
-LADDER: Ladder Notation
+- LADDER: Ladder Notation
-SSWAP: Siteswap Notation
+- SSWAP: Siteswap Notation
-STACK: Stack Notation
+- STACK: Stack Notation
-HTN: 3-Layers Notation/Harmonic Throws Notation
+- HTN: 3-Layers Notation/Harmonic Throws Notation
-SPYRO: Spyrograph for Spin/Antispin/Hybrids/Isolations ...
+- SPYRO: Spyrograph for Spin/Antispin/Hybrids/Isolations ...

 The SSWAP module contains the great Tool JugglingLab from Jack Boyce.
 For my personal needs I added others tools: